Merck Manual

 Hemophilias are common hereditary bleeding disorders caused by deficiencies of either clotting factor VIII or IX.
 The extent of factor deficiency determines the probability and severity of bleeding.
 Bleeding into deep tissues or joints usually develops within hours of trauma.
 The diagnosis is suspected in a patient with an elevated partial thromboplastin time and normal prothrombin time and platelet count; it is confirmed by specific factor assays.
 Treatment includes replacement of the deficient factor if acute bleeding is suspected, confirmed, or likely to develop (eg, before surgery).

 Hemophilia A (factor VIII deficiency), which affects about 80% of patients with hemophilia, and hemophilia B (factor IX deficiency) have identical clinical manifestations and screening test abnormalities.
-Both are X-linked Single-Gene Defects Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
-If expression of a trait requires only one copy of a gene (one allele)... read more genetic disorders.
+Both are X-linked genetic disorders.
 Specific factor assays are required to distinguish the two.

 Etiology of Hemophilia

 Hemophilia is an inherited disorder that results from mutations, deletions, or inversions affecting the factor VIII or factor IX gene.
 Because these genes are located on the X chromosome, hemophilia affects males almost exclusively.
-Daughters of men with hemophilia are obligate carriers, but sons are normal.
-Each son of a carrier has a 50% chance of having hemophilia, and each daughter has a 50% chance of being a carrier.
+Female children of males with hemophilia are obligate carriers, but male children are normal.
+Each male child of a carrier has a 50% chance of having hemophilia, and each female child has a 50% chance of being a carrier.

 Pathophysiology of Hemophilia